iamdevonbutler/mongorules/README.md

 In an insert, if a value is `undefined`, and required = false, and there isn't a default value declared in your schema, the `undefined` value will be converted into a `null` value prior to insert.

 ## Todos
+- more preprocess tests
+- upsert and save
 - expand date support
 - support more mongodb methods in addition to collection methods.
 - uppercase